 - Lève-toi et rap: telling about is childhood.

-This is a old-school French rap group composed of the two lead singers Akhenaton and Shurik’n that started in 1988.
-I wrote about this French rap group from Marseille in this article: 10 French Singers That are Perfect for Learning French.
+This is an old-school French rap group composed of the two lead singers Akhenaton and Shurik’n that started in 1988.
+I wrote about this French rap group from Marseille in the article about current French male singers.
 They have the same mindset as Mc Solaar writing about life’s problems.
 They are not superficial with texts about guns, money, and women.
 Long story short, they are pretty down-to-earth.

 Great songs from IAM: